 CJ Greer joined the music and music theatre faculty at the University of Nevada, Reno implementing a new musical theatre degree program and creating crossover vocal training tracks.

-CJ Greer has recently joined the Music and Music Theatre faculty at UNR (University of Nevada, Reno) implementing a new Musical Theatre degree program and creating Crossover Vocal training tracks.
-CJ found her passion in vocal performance and instruction.
-She carries an MFA and MM in Musical Theatre and Classical Performance & Pedagogy from Penn State University and a BME from the University of Illinois/Champaign-Urbana, instrumental and choral Music Education.
-CJ has performed around the world from theme park to Broadway to Carnegie Hall.
-She is a singer, actor, teacher, and conductor with an undying love for storytelling through music.
-She has received national acclaim for her a cappella musical arrangements, has arranged and developed revue shows for cruise ships, cabaret shows, has been honored with multiple Helen Hayes nominations in performance, and is currently developing a one-woman show.
+Greer found her passion in vocal performance and instruction.
+She carries an MFA and MM in musical theatre and classical performance and pedagogy from Penn State University and a BME from the University of Illinois/Champaign-Urbana, instrumental and choral music education.
+She has performed around the world from theme park to Broadway to Carnegie Hall.
+She is a singer, actor, teacher and conductor with an undying love for storytelling through music.
+She has received national acclaim for her a cappella musical arrangements, has arranged and developed revue shows for cruise ships, cabaret shows, has been honored with multiple Helen Hayes nominations in performance and is currently developing a one-woman show.